 There Are Different Types of ACB Systems

 ACB revetment systems provide soil erosion protection in places subjected to extremely high velocity concentrated water flow.
 These protective systems consist of fiber-reinforced concrete blocks that interlock to form a hard, erosion-resistant surface accompanied by a geotextile underlayment for soil retention.
 This matrix can endure certain small changes without disrupting the entire interlocked protective structure.

 You can find several different types of ACB systems on the market:

 - Interlocking ACB systems

 - Non-Cable-Tied ACB systems

-ACB systems, as highly-protective erosion control products, can be applied in a wide range of projects to prevent soil erosion like:
+As we already established, ACB systems are highly-protective erosion control products, meaning they can be applied in a wide range of projects to prevent soil erosion like:

 - Extreme velocity concentrated flow areas – flumes, channels, waterways

 Keep in mind that even though ACB and TCB systems are highly effective, they are also much more expensive than soft armor TRMs and Hybrid Turf Instant Armor Mats.
 Also, they usually require heavy machinery for site preparation and block placement.
 Therefore, the use of these products is typically limited to the most severe applications.

 Reducing Erosion Is the Key to Maintaining the Integrity of the Construction Area